 November 12, 2015 — Quadriga announces the formation of a blockchain R&D lab in partnership with Christine Duhaime, an “anti-money laundering expert,” according to her website.
 However, like past Quadriga projects, this one is long on hot air and short on follow through.
-According to the press release, the lab’s first task is to develop a “platform with two core functions: handling the onboarding and client data management for financial crime systems using the Blockchain and facilitating machine to machine (M2M) payments with Internet of Things (IoT) providers for connected cities.”
+According to a press release, the lab’s first task is to develop a “platform with two core functions: handling the onboarding and client data management for financial crime systems using the Blockchain and facilitating machine to machine (M2M) payments with Internet of Things (IoT) providers for connected cities.”

-March 18, 2016 — Director William Filtness and chief financial officer Natasha Tsai step down from Quadriga.
-Cotten is now a one-man band, managing the majority of work from his laptop, wherever he happens to be.
+March 18, 2016 — Director William Filtness and Chief Financial Officer Natasha Tsai step down from QuadrigaCX.
+Gerald Cotten is now a one-man band, managing the majority of work from his laptop, wherever he happens to be.
 The servers are in the cloud on Amazon Web Services.
-According to court documents filed in January 2019, he also “took sole responsibility” for handling the exchange’s coins.
+According to court documents filed in January 2019, he also “took sole responsibility” for handling the exchange’s virtual currency.

-June 2, 2017 — Quadriga announces on Reddit (archive) that it has lost some 67,000 ether (ETH) worth about $14.7 million USD due to a software glitch.
-The ethereum contract is known, so the money is stuck in Cotten’s wallet, not stolen.
+June 2, 2017 — Quadriga announces on Reddit that it has lost some 67,000 ether (ETH) worth about $14.7 million USD due to a software glitch.
+The ethereum contract is known, confirming the money is stuck in Cotten’s wallet, not stolen.
 The exchange writes: